Publish With Us

 If we feel that your manuscript does have the potential to fit our list, we will ask you to send us your complete manuscript, which we will send for peer review to two outside experts in your field.

-Your manuscript should be double-spaced and numbered consecutively.
+Your manuscript should be double-spaced and paginated consecutively.
 It should include:

 Peer Review of Your Manuscript